jmdeleon/docker-drupal/README.md

 * 5432 (PostgreSQL)
 * 8983 (Solr)

-### Environment variables

-(None)

 Tutorial
 --------

-You can read more about this image [here](http://wadmiraal.net/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/).
+You can read more about the original image this is based on [here](http://wadmiraal.net/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/).

 Installation
 ------------